Erdos-Projects/summer26-patient-length-of-stay/README.md

 - **Subgroup analysis** by diagnosis category, patient demographics, and facility type to surface potential disparities in levels of care and identify cases warranting targeted model refinement.
 - **Extended feature set exploration**, including procedures performed at admission or insurance/payer type, to assess whether additional admission-level signals can further reduce prediction error.
 - **Live hospital validation** in a real-world environment to assess model performance outside the Texas 2017–2019 context and inform integration into clinical workflows.
+- **Modernizing the dataset** to include data from 2020-2026.
+The difficulty here was legal hurdles that definitely were surmountable.
+- Incorporate **hybrid models** that perform classification tasks and regression tasks to remove outliers more effectively
 ---

 ## Description of Repository